 Is the person at the back of a rear-end collision always at fault?

-In this case, the Florida Supreme Court said, “the presumption of negligence that attaches to a rear driver in a rear-end motor vehicle collision case can be rebutted or avoided by the production of evidence from which a jury could find negligence on the part of the front driver that contributed to bring about the injury-producing collision.”
+These decisions have opened up the possibility for the rear driver to pursue damages against the person they collided with in front of them.
+The other driver's fault may be complete or partial.
+In one case, the Florida Supreme Court said, “the presumption of negligence that attaches to a rear driver in a rear-end motor vehicle collision case can be rebutted or avoided by the production of evidence from which a jury could find negligence on the part of the front driver that contributed to bringing about the injury-producing collision.”

 Remember the case of Driver C slamming into Driver B, causing them to collide with Driver A?
-Well Driver B didn't do anything wrong.
-They were just sitting at a stop light waiting for it to turn green.
+Well, Driver B didn't do anything wrong.
+They were just sitting at a stop light, waiting for it to turn green.
 They were forced to hit Driver A in front of them.
 In this scenario, they should not be held responsible.